VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

     --target=arm-unknown-linux
 ```

+Once you configured MiniGUI by using the command above, you can run
+`make` command to cross-build MiniGUI for your target system.
+In this
+situation, the C source files will be compiled by using `arm-linux-gcc`
+command instead of the default `gcc` command in your system.

 In above command, the `--prefix` option is used to set the installing
-MiniGUI configuration file, the function library and the header files
-directory’s prefix, when you executed `make install` command, MiniGUI
+directory’s prefix.
+After cross-building MiniGUI, when you executed
-configuration file, the library file and header files will be installed
+`make install` command, the runtime configuration file, the library file
-in the following position:
+and header files will be installed in the following directories respectively.

 - `/usr/local/arm/2.95/arm-linux/etc/`
 - `/usr/local/arm/2.95.3/arm-linux/lib/`